 Description Use this statement to create a SQL variable.
 Syntax CREATE VARIABLE identifier data-type Usage The CREATE VARIABLE statement creates a new variable of the specified data type.
-The variable contains the NULL value until it is assigned a different value by the SET VARIABLE statement.
+The variable contains the NULL value until it is assigned a different value by the SET statement.
 A variable can be used in a SQL expression anywhere a column name is allowed.
 If a column name exists with the same name as the variable, the variable value is used.
 Variables belong to the current connection, and disappear when you disconnect from the database or when you use the DROP VARIABLE statement.
 Variables are not visible to other connections.
 Variables are not affected by COMMIT or ROLLBACK statements.
 Variables are useful for creating large text or binary objects for INSERT or UPDATE statements from embedded SQL programs.
-Local variables in procedures and triggers are declared within a compound statement (see "Using compound statements" on page 533 of the book ASA SQL User's Guide).
+Local variables in procedures and triggers are declared within a compound statement (see "Using compound statements" [ASA SQL User's Guide, page 634]).
 Permissions None.
 Side effects None.
-See also "BEGIN statement" on page 248 "SQL Data Types" on page 51 "DROP VARIABLE statement" on page 413 "SET statement" on page 531 Standards and • SQL/92 Vendor extension. compatibility • SQL/99 Vendor extension. • Sybase Not supported by Adaptive Server Enterprise.
-Example For an example, see "SET statement" on page 531
+See also "BEGIN statement" on page 267 "SQL Data Types" on page 51 "DROP VARIABLE statement" on page 422 "SET statement" on page 548 Standards and compatibility ◆ SQL/92 Vendor extension. ◆ SQL/99 Vendor extension. • Sybase Not supported by Adaptive Server Enterprise.
+Example For an example, see "SET statement" on page 548